pads/benpaddock.net/posts/on-perfectionism.md

 ---
 Perfectionism is the unrelenting pursuit of reaching the highest possible standards and then still left wanting more.
 It is a heavy burden put upon one's self.

-It ruins relationships because it's not enough for you to be perfect - you start paying attention to the flaws in others and wish them gone.
-You soon find out that it's not their flaws that will disappear...
+It ruins relationships because it's not enough for you to be perfect - you start paying attention to the flaws in others and wish those gone.
+Understandably, this is not going to end well.

 Being lazy becomes a problem, an uncomfortable feeling grows that you should be *doing something productive* (thanks, Capitalism).